-Upward Bound students spend six weeks commuting to classes on the University of Washington campus each summer.
-Classes run daily from 8:30 A.M. until 3:30 P.M., with a lunch break.
-The summer component is especially important because it affords students the opportunity of experiencing the academic and social atmosphere of a major university.
-Upward Bound students attend classes in the same buildings as regularly enrolled University students.
+Upward Bound students spend six weeks on the University of Washington campus each summer.
+Classes run Monday to Friday from 8:30 a.m. to 3:30 p.m. with a one-hour lunch break.
+The summer component is especially important because it gives students the opportunity to experience the academic and social atmosphere of a major university.
+Upward Bound students attend classes in the same building as regularly enrolled UW students.

-Students are eligible to earn stipends, lunch money, and bus tokens/passes while attending the summer program.
-Learn more about stipends for this program.
+Students are eligible to earn an end-of-the program stipend, lunch money and bus tickets/ORCA cards while attending the summer program.

-During the summer program, staff arrange for a variety of special events that include field trips and an Awards Ceremony.
-During the Awards Ceremony, families and students are all invited for an evening of refreshments, the presentation of student awards and the viewing of class work.
-This ceremony is traditionally well attended and is the high point of a successful and intensive summer program (See our Upward Bound Gallery page for event pictures by year).
+During the summer program, staff also arrange for a variety of special events which include educational and cultural field trips and an awards ceremony.
+The awards ceremony is held on the last day of the Summer Academy at the UW’s Kane Hall.
+Families and students are invited for an evening of refreshments, the presentation of student and staff awards and viewing of class work.
+This ceremony is traditionally well-attended and is the high point of a successful and intensive summer program.

 Another opportunity is available for some Upward Bound students.
 The federal government funds a few regional Upward Bound Math/Science Centers.
 Students selected may spend five weeks at the Monterey Peninsula College Math & Science Center on the University of California at Santa Cruz campus.